meholt/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

 Some of my favorite concepts in preprocessing are variables and mixins.
 Both definitely make styling so much easier.
 Variables make it a lot easier to go through designing a site so that if elements need to be changed down the line a single code just needs to be changed vs having to search whole documents for the places it was used and having to replace them.
 I seem to have trouble with getting my media queries to do just what I want them to do.
 It seems to take me some trial and error.
+I could also use a bit more practice with parametric mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.